thenickedwards/My-Team-Stats-Tracker/README.md

 ## Contributing

-This application was built by Juanita Samborski, Christina Bohn.
-Nick Edwards, and Chandra Holt.
+This application was built by Juanita Samborski, Christina Bohn, Nick Edwards, and Chandra Holt.

 ## User Story